preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 });
 ```

-2. Add a `prerender` attribute to the script containing our `prerender()` function -- this lets the plugin know where to find it.
+...then add a `prerender` attribute to the script containing our `prerender()` function -- this lets the plugin know where to find it.
 While you can set this to any script you'd like, for our examples here, it'll always be in our app root.

 ```diff
 // index.html